tonitone/bootstrap-upgrade-helper/README.md

 5. My actual replacement-workflow looks like this: (maybe you find another one better)
     1. Do a search: `npm run searchHtml`
     2. Do a replacement-action: `npm run replaceHtml`
+    3. I remove all entries in the upgrade-rules.txt.csv, that got no hash!
-    3. Do a search-action (to see what you have to replace by hand): `npm run searchHtml`
+    4. Do a search-action (to see what you have to replace by hand): `npm run searchHtml`

 ### Possible actions
 ~~~